/terms/citation-match-rate · 4 min read · intermediate

 What is citation match rate?

-Citation match rate is a refinement of attribution rate.
-Where attribution rate counts any reference to a source, citation match rate counts only references that include a clickable inline link back to the source.
-The difference matters because mentions without links don't drive traffic, while linked citations both establish authority and produce measurable click-through.
+Citation match rate is a practitioner-coined refinement of attribution rate.
+Where attribution rate counts any reference to a source, citation match rate counts only the linked subset: references that include a clickable URL back to the source.
+Like attribution rate, no vendor or academic literature defines this exact operationalization; the linked-vs-unlinked distinction was crystallized by GEO measurement practitioners who observed that the two reference forms have different downstream effects (awareness vs traffic).
+The basic formula:

 Status in 2026